golemfactory/golem-docs/src/pages/docs/creators/ray/concept.md

 It specializes in tooling for AI/ML applications, but at the same time, it is based on Ray Core which understands every piece of generic Python code.

 Ray uses concepts of tasks, actors, and objects for building and scaling distributed applications.
-It can be used to parallelize your Python code to use all cores on your own computer, but more importantly, it also offers Ray Cluster interface to run your payload on several, remote machines.
+It can be used to parallelize your Python code to use all cores on your computer, but more importantly, it also offers a Ray Cluster interface to run your payload on several, remote machines.

 You can learn about Ray Core mechanisms on [Ray docs website](https://docs.ray.io/en/latest/ray-core/walkthrough.html).

 ## What do you need

-In order to use Ray on Golem, you need to install the Ray framework and Ray on Golem cluster manager.
+To use Ray on Golem, you need to install the Ray framework and Ray on Golem cluster manager.
-For the time being, you also need to download yagna - Golem daemon facilitating communication with the Golem network.
+For the time being, you also need to download Yagna - a Golem daemon facilitating communication with the Golem network.

 When you have the software installed, you need a cluster configuration yaml file.
 We provide an example yaml, which contains everything needed to start up a small, free cluster running on the Golem test network.

 When your application is ready, and you need more power, you should move to the mainnet - there are more nodes, and the nodes themselves are more powerful, but you have to pay to use them.

-Payments within Golem Network happen on blockchain called [Polygon](https://polygon.technology), you need tokens named GLM (to pay the providers) and MATIC (for payment transaction fees).
+Payments within the Golem Network happen on a blockchain called [Polygon](https://polygon.technology), you need tokens named GLM (to pay the providers) and MATIC (for payment transaction fees).
 Please read more about [mainnet payments and funding your Ray on Golem](/docs/creators/javascript/guides/switching-to-mainnet) (it is called Requestor on Golem Network)

 When you have the tokens you need to configure `network: "polygon"` in cluster yaml ([more details](/docs/creators/ray/cluster-yaml-reference#network))